Doctor of Physical Therapy

-- Options for completing the Clinical Internship requirement (minimum 24 credit hours),
+- Options for completing the Clinical Experience requirement (minimum 24 credit hours),

-Course List Code Title Hours Option 1 for Fulfilling Clinical Internship Requirement The student enrolls in three 12 week internships, two in the Fall and one in the Spring.
-PTRS 920 Full-Time Clinical Experience I 8 PTRS 921 Full-Time Clinical Experience II 8 PTRS 922 Full-Time Clinical Experience III 8 or Option 2 for Fulfilling Clinical Internship Requirement The student enrolls in four 9 week internships, two in the Fall and two in the Spring.
+Course List Code Title Hours Option 1 for Fulfilling Clinical Experience Requirement The student enrolls in three 12-week experiences, two in the Fall and one in the Spring.
+PTRS 920 Full-Time Clinical Experience I 8 PTRS 921 Full-Time Clinical Experience II 8 PTRS 922 Full-Time Clinical Experience III 8 or Option 2 for Fulfilling Clinical Experience Requirement The student enrolls in four 9-week experiences, two in the Fall and two in the Spring.
 PTRS 920 Full-Time Clinical Experience I 6 PTRS 921 Full-Time Clinical Experience II 6 PTRS 922 Full-Time Clinical Experience III 6 PTRS 923 Full-Time Clinical Experience IV 6

-Students electing to pursue an international clinical experience enroll in PTRS 924 Specialized Clinical Experience as an elective 2-6 credit hour course.
-The student enrolls in this elective course the semester they participate in the international clinical experience.
-The number of credit hours for the course (2-6) are clinic specific.
-The total number credit hours for the Clinical Internship requirement (24) will remain the same for those completing an international clinical experience or specialized clinical experience under the PTRS 924 Specialized Clinical Experience.
-However, the total hours of either PTRS 920 Full-Time Clinical Experience I, PTRS 921 Full-Time Clinical Experience II or PTRS 922 Full-Time Clinical Experience III will be decreased the semester of the international clinical experience by the number of credit hours the student enrolls in for PTRS 924.
+Students electing to pursue an international clinical experience or specialized clinical experience enroll in PTRS 924 Specialized Clinical Experience as an elective 1-6 credit hour course.
+The student enrolls in this elective course the semester they participate in the international clinical experience or specialized clinical experience.
+The number of credit hours for the course (1-6) are clinic specific.
+The total number of credit hours for the Clinical Experience requirement (24) will remain the same for those completing an international clinical experience or specialized clinical experience under the PTRS 924 Specialized Clinical Experience.
+However, the total number of credit hours of either PTRS 920 Full-Time Clinical Experience I, PTRS 921 Full-Time Clinical Experience II or PTRS 922 Full-Time Clinical Experience III will be decreased the semester of the international clinical experience by the number of credit hours the student enrolls in for PTRS 924.

 Degree requirements and course descriptions are subject to change.
 Any courses taken as an equivalent must be approved by the Graduate Director and the Office of Graduate Studies.
 In most cases, use the catalog of the year student entered the program.
 Other years’ catalogs».